This red wine variety is a real chameleon. It goes under many names, and is probably more correctly called Trousseau.

 It seems that the variety was initially brought to Australia as a Portuguese variety to make Port style wines.
 Nowadays it is used more often for table wines, both red and rose.

-There are only a few producers of wine from this Variety hence it is one of those covered in my book Rare Ozzies.
+There are only a few producers of wine from this variety hence it is one of those covered in my book Rare Ozzies.

 See the full list of varieties described on this site